Flexible Work Arrangements

 The University provides a flexible workplace for our staff.
 Whether it is having enough leave to cover school holidays, caring for a family member, working remotely, choosing your own hours of work, or taking time off for an emergency, the University is here to support you to perform in your role.

 We have well-established, family-friendly and culturally respectful policies designed to empower staff seeking flexible work arrangements.
+For a snapshot of the various flexible working opportunities available to staff and an overview of the application and approval process, enrol and complete this online module.

 To learn how some of our staff have benefitted from flexible work arrangements, read their testimonials.
 The flexible arrangements we offer are listed below.